nanobox-io/nanobox-docs/source/app-management/service-stats.html.md

 ### Detailed View
 Click on the "Stats" button under a component/node to view detailed historical hourly averages.
+In multi-component servers ([bunkouses](/scaling/bunkhouse/)), you'll also see a summary of what each component is using of the available resources.

 ![Expanded Service Resource Usage](/images/service-stats-expanded.png)